 Where: Over 150 countries around the world

-How much: A monthly subscription costs €39.99 and commision starts at 5 percent, depending on the product sold.
+How much: A monthly subscription costs €39.99 and commission starts at 5 percent, depending on the product sold.

 Customer profile: Cdiscount has positioned itself as a discount retailer, offering big name brands for less such as Samsung, Apple, Michael Kors, Gucci and Lacoste to 8.6 million active customers.

 Key requirements: Customer service must be offered in French and sellers must be on their country’s Register of Companies and regularly registered with the relevant tax and social security authorities.

 Recent updates: Cdiscount is rolling out a digital platform that will allow its sellers to participate in auctioning advertising space on Cdiscount as well as other websites in order to reach new audiences.

 Who: French retailer Fnac operates the country’s third most visited e-commerce site, after Amazon and Cdiscount.